Home page for weldreality.com. ©

 In the Fireman's plant you will you will find no job descriptions or if there are job descriptions they are poorly defined.

-How can any manager or supervisor control their weld costs if they don't know the real costs of the most common weld they daily produce?
+How can managers control their weld costs, if they don't know the real costs of the common welds they daily produce?

 How many weld decision makers have you ever met that